 - Arm Circles: Increases shoulder ROM and warms rotator cuff

-- Band Pull-Aparts: Activates rear delts and mid-back (critical for shoulder health)
+- Band Pull-Aparts: Activates rear delts and mid-back (useful for shoulder positioning)

 - Cat-Cow Stretch: Mobilizes thoracic spine and core